 Black quilt batting is used beneath quilt tops of dark, bright colors to give them increased intensity and hue.
 Using black beneath your creation of reds and purples and dark greens adds a third element to your project — drama.

-But, you can also use black batting beneath lighter-colored quilt tops to help hide wayward threads instead of snipping them all off, one-by-one.
+But, you can also use black batting beneath lighter-colored quilt tops to help hide wayward threads instead of snipping them all off one, one by one.

-Loft is an important consideration when choosing the right quilt batting.
-There’s high-loft and low-loft.
+The loft is an important consideration when choosing the right quilt batting.
+There are high-loft and low-loft.
 The loft refers to the thickness of the quilt batting.

 High-Loft Quilt Batting

 High-Loft batting is used for projects such as bed quilts and baby blankets, where you want a bold, puffy design.
 High-loft batting is thicker and sometimes more difficult to quilt through, depending upon what it’s made of.
 But it’s the go-to choice for beds and decorative items such as pillows or cushions.

 Low-loft batting makes less of a statement and gives an overall flatter appearance.
 The low loft is the best batting for placemats, wall hangings, table runners, and handmade purses and tote bags.

 Quilt batting comes ready-made in convenient sizes to fit most projects.

 The standard for king-size batting is about 120 inches by 120 inches.
 This is to accommodate a king-size quilt.